Schrodinger1926/Project-3/writeup_report.md

  Bare bones network flattened --> single output neuron (Regression)

-TRAINING LOSS  : 322129.4235
+TRAINING LOSS  : 322129.4235 <br>

 VALIDATION LOSS: 691929.9062

 Car keeps circling clockwise.
-Not a good model, not even close.Phase-1 accomplished.
+Not a good model, not even close.

+Phase-1 accomplished.

-Slowly I introduced following techniques into my model.
+Slowly I introduced following checks and techniques into my model.

-1. Is sample data really suppose to make sense? check video for sample data, use video.py for that
+#####  Is sample data really suppose to make sense?
+   check video for sample data, use video.py for that
    ---
    Video is same actually, lot of laps.

-2. Bare bones network is correct
+##### Bare bones network is correct
    Review
    ---
    It is correct

-3. Data preprocessing and augmentation. a).
+##### Data preprocessing and augmentation.
+   a).
 Add left and right cam images
        Simply append them in generator